-How to get from Coron to Manila
+How to Get From Coron to Manila

 What are the 2 ways to travel from Coron to Manila?

-There are 2 ways to travel the 444 kilometre (276 miles) distance from Coron to Manila.
-You can choose between the flight and ferry.
-The journey takes 2 hours 25 minutes to 18 hours and the quickest way is by flight.
-If you're on a budget, the cheapest option is by ferry with tickets starting at 1,840 PHP ($31).
+The journey takes between 2h 25m–18h and the quickest way is by flight (2h 25m).
+If you're on a budget, the cheapest option is by ferry with tickets starting at 1,840 PHP ($30).

 Where to stay in Manila?